 Things to See and Do in Columbia Falls

-- Big Sky Waterpark is pretty basic, but a great spot to cool off if you’re visiting with the family over the summer.
+- Big Sky Waterpark is pretty basic but great to cool off if you’re visiting with the family over the summer.

 - If winter is more your thing, head straight to Swan Mountain Snowmobiling – they also have some short introductory sessions for beginners.

-- Clip in and admire the views of the river – Glacier Ziplines offers fun for the whole family throughout the year.
+- Clip-in and admire the views of the river – Glacier Ziplines offers family fun throughout the year.

 - Want to mingle with the locals?
 Backslope Brewing is a popular drinking spot for both visitors and long term residents.

 There is one item every traveller NEEDS.
 Some travellers don’t even know they need it, but those travellers need it more than anyone.

 What is this forgotten essential of the backpacker-life?
 SPOILERS!
 Guess you’ll just have to click the button to find out. 😉Find Out What It Is!